The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 iii.
 The Governing Body of the IBU shall review, on an annual basis, the decision of combining the controlled functions.

 iv.
 The Authority may, if it is satisfied that it is no longer appropriate for two or more controlled functions to be exercised for an IBU by the same individual, may direct the IBU to stop combining the functions and/or appoint one or more individuals to exercise any of the functions.

 6. Application for Approved Individual status

 i.
-An IBU may apply for its officer or employee to be granted Approved Individual status by:
+A Banking Company may apply for its officer or employee to be granted Approved Individual status by:

 a.
 Completing the prescribed form and filing the form with the Authority accompanied by such documents as are specified in the form;